Code-Institute-Submissions/Milestone-Project-116/README.md

 ## Content

-> - The eyecatcher used in all 3 sections was found via google using the following search: "amazing animated css backgrounds": [1st result seemed interesting](https://1stwebdesigner.com/15-css-background-effects/).
+> - The animated hero image used in all 3 sections was found via google using the following search: "amazing animated css backgrounds": [1st result seemed interesting](https://1stwebdesigner.com/15-css-background-effects/).
 > <br>You can check the complete code I used for this project [here](https://codepen.io/jasperlachance/pen/QNMwBg).
 > <br>Credits to Jasper La Chance; great stuff.